alexStaceyWarwick/lifelong-learning-system-template/Templates/Job Opportunity Template.md

 **next_step**:: What is the next step?

 Other metadata for internal links.
-While it’s possible to have links in the frontmatter, those links don’t show up in the graph views:
+While it is possible to have links in the frontmatter, those links do not show up in the graph views:
 - company::
 - level::
 - location::